FuSeFL: Fully Secure and Scalable Federated Learning: Abstract

 \section{Abstract}

 Federated Learning (FL) enables collaborative model training without centralizing client data, making it attractive for privacy-sensitive domains.
-While existing approaches employ cryptographic techniques such as homomorphic encryption, differential privacy, or secure multiparty computation to mitigate inference attacks—including model inversion, membership inference, and gradient leakage—they often suffer from high computational, communication, or memory overheads.
+While existing approaches employ cryptographic techniques such as homomorphic encryption, differential privacy, or secure multiparty computation to mitigate inference attacks, including model inversion, membership inference, and gradient leakage, they often suffer from high computational and memory overheads.
 Moreover, many methods overlook the confidentiality of the global model itself, which may be proprietary and sensitive.
-These challenges limit the practicality of secure FL, especially in cross-silo deployments involving large datasets and strict compliance requirements.
+These challenges limit the practicality of secure FL, especially in settings that involve large datasets and strict compliance requirements.